By using this site, you agree to the Privacy Policy and Terms of Use.

 Chef’s Notes

-• Freeze for Convenience: Dough discs freeze wonderfully for up to a month.
-Thaw in the fridge overnight before rolling out.
+Freeze for convenience: Dough discs freeze well for up to a month.
+Thaw overnight in the refrigerator before rolling to preserve texture.

 Serving Suggestions